alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Who should take part

-These 3 days contain specialist modules to help you succeed and improve in particular areas of the Digital by Default Service Standard.
+These 3 days contain specialist modules to help you succeed and improve in particular areas of the [Digital by Default Service Standard](/service-manual/digital-by-default).

-Unless already very familiar with the digital agenda, participants should complete either the [specialist digital foundation day](foundation-day.html) or the [service manager induction](service-manager-induction.html) before taking part in the open programme.
+Unless already very familiar with digital in government, participants should complete either the [specialist digital foundation day](foundation-day.html) or the [service manager induction](service-manager-induction.html) before taking part in the open programme.

 All sessions will run at a central London location.